 An additional Gottwald crane was added to the operations in 2009.
 The “Hank S,” named for crane operator Hank Stewart, came on-line in July of this year.
 With the addition of the Hank S, St. James Stevedoring now operates a fleet of 12 cranes, which includes 6 high-capacity Gottwald HPK barge-mounted cranes…the largest fleet of their sort on the lower Mississippi River.

 St. James brings the first Model 8 HPK Gottwald floating cranes into operation on the Mississippi River system.
-The Model 8 cranes feature buckets up to 61 cubic yards for general bulk transfer and a gross lift of 63 metric tons in bucket work and 100 metric tons in hook operations at 139 feet radius.
+The two new Model 8 cranes, the CJ L and the Kevin D, feature buckets up to 61 cubic yards for general bulk transfer and a gross lift of 63 metric tons in bucket work and 100 metric tons in hook operations at 139 feet radius.
 In partnership with Gottwald cranes St. James new Model 8 have a unique weighing system which we will endeavor to obtain certification in the United States.
 St. James exclusiviely uses Gottwald cranes in its operations.